SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Appendix

 \subsection{Implementaion Details}

 For the ImageNet pretrain, we adopt a 100-epoch backbone pretraining strategy on the Imagenet-1K, with their default training strategy in MMPretrain~\cite{mmpre} configurations.

 For the second stage of the proposed multistage pretrain, we select the large-scale optical remote sensing DOTA dataset as the main dataset.
 We also do comparison experiments on the DIOR dataset to find out the downstream performance affection factors on the second stage pretrain dataset.
 Their detailed information is illustrated in Table~\ref{tab:dior_dota}.

 For the DOTA dataset, we perform an extra dataset preprocess because DOTA dataset images have a large range of different image resolutions.
 The original image contains only 1,411 training images.
 To have more image and multiscale instances for effective training, we follow~\cite{lsknet} to adopt a multi-scale dataset splitting strategy by rescaling the original high-resolution images into three distinct scales (x0.5, x1.0, x1.5), and then cropping each scaled image into 1024×1024 patches with an overlap of each patch of 500 pixels, to avoid destruction division on the instance at patch borders.
 With the preprocessed dataset, load resize as 1024*1024, with a RandomFlip probability of 0.5.
 For the DIOR dataset, we train the model by resizing the images as 800*800, with a RandomFlip probability of 0.5.

-For fine-tuning on SARDet-100k, SSDD and HRSID, we train by resizing the image into 800*800, with a RandomFlip probability of 0.5.
+For finetuning on SARDet-100k, SSDD and HRSID, we train by resizing the image into 800*800, with a RandomFlip probability of 0.5.
+We train the model by 12 epochs on the train set and test the model on the test set with the 12th epoch checkpoint.

-We primarily conduct our experiments using the MMPretrain~\cite{mmpre} and the MMDetection~\cite{mmdet} frameworks.
+We primarily conduct our experiments using the MMPretrain~\cite{mmpre} and the MMDetection~\cite{mmdet} frameworks, on 8 RTX-3090 GPUs (24G).
 For detailed information on the hyperparameters and training settings, please refer to Table~\ref{tab:hyperparam}.